Cornick Help Center

 The QR code can be found at Main Menu > Network > P2P (or Easy4IP) on a recorder AND on the box the device came in.

-If you don't have a QR code, tap the Manually Enter SN button and enter the serial number of your device manually.
+If you don't have a QR code, Select Manually Enter SN button and enter the serial number of your device manually.

 NVR for an NVR for a recorder with IP cameras